 2. Shoe-Fix Shoe Glue

-Shoe-Fix Shoe Glue isn’t just regular super glue.
-It’s designed with flexibility in mind.
-The glue works quickly but doesn’t clamp down on items it’s not supposed to (like your fingers before you can wash it off).
+Shoe-Fix Shoe Glue isn’t just regular superglue.
+It is specially formulated with flexibility in mind.
+The glue works quickly but doesn’t clamp down on items it’s not supposed to (like your fingers before you can wash them off, so it is safer).

-Unlike other brands, Shoe-Fix Shoe Glue doesn’t expand and create noticeable crevices in the material’s it’s adhering.
+Unlike other brands, Shoe-Fix Shoe Glue doesn’t expand and create noticeable crevices in the material it’s adhering to.
 It also doesn’t dry thick, so most of the glue’s applications will be unnoticeable.

-The Shoe-Fix Shoe Glue is not affected by heat, cold, or moisture once it’s set.
-If you live in an area that experiences high humidity or temperature extremes, you’ll know your shoes will not lose their bond.
+The Shoe-Fix Shoe Glue is not affected by hot and cold temperatures once it’s set.
+If you live in an area that experiences high humidity or extreme temperatures, you’ll know your shoes will not lose their bond.
 The glue won’t break down over time as a result.

-You can use this glue on a variety of materials and shoes, including athletic shoes, climbing shoes, dress shoes, boots, rubber, and vinyl footwear, and more.
+You can use this glue on various materials and shoes, including running shoes, climbing shoes, dress shoes, hiking boots, work boots, rubber and vinyl footwear, and more.
 It doesn’t matter if the material is porous or not — Shoe-Fix Shoe Glue will get the job done.

 While a bit more expensive than the other glues on this list, Shoe-Fix Shoe Glue lasts longer than the other leading shoe glue brands.
-If you want to save money by avoiding a shoe repair shop, spending a few more dollars on this shoe glue will facilitate your make your at-home shoe repair adventures.
+If you want to save money by avoiding a shoe repair shop, spending a few more dollars on this shoe glue will facilitate your do-it-yourself shoe repair adventures.
+I think it is super worth it!

 Pros: